cul/ds-podcast-child-theme/readme.md

 - **archive-podcast.php** — changes page title to "Episodes" (instead of "Podcasts") for this custom post type archive page only.
 The custom post type is created by the Seriously Simple Podcasts plugin.
 - **footer.php** — replaces colophon with hard link to the podcast multisite homepage
 - **functions.php** — registers child theme and adds custom color picker for link colors
-- **style.css** — changes page title font to match body text font, modifies layout for footer widget area
+- **style.css** — changes page title font to match body text font, modifies layout for footer widget area, hide svg icon from widget area